Yeah, have Audio Soundbite 3 standing by in order.

 I love you gals, the passage states.

-That's what makes them mad.
+That's what makes him mad.

-He's got to find these guys have to go to a different country to uh find somebody decent to marry in their minds because American women just don't seem to fit the bill anymore.
+He's got to find these guys have to go to a different country to find somebody decent to marry in their minds because American women just don't seem to fit the bill anymore.

-Thank because he's just his version of saying how it is that too many women, and men too have been feminized in this country, and the men that refuse to be feminized are in indeed encountering those kinds of problems.
+Because this is his version of saying how it is that too many women, men too, have been feminized in this country.

 I hear about it every day out there.